tanshen/fast-rcnn/README.md

 end
 selective_search_rcnn(image_filenames, 'train.mat');
 ```
-Then run this mat to generate proposals of training data, then move the output `train.mat` to the root of your dataset, e.g. `/home/coldmanck/kaggle`.
+Then run this mat to generate proposals of training data, then move the output `train.mat` to the root of your dataset, e.g. `/home/coldmanck/kaggle` (Note that if you have follow the instruction of original fast-rcnn repository, you should have made an symbolic link under `$FRCNN_ROOT/data`).
 It's time-consuming and highly depends on performance of your machine, wait patiently :-)

 If you don't have MATLAB, [dlib's slective search](http://dlib.net/) is recommended, you can find details in [sunshineatnoon's instruction](http://sunshineatnoon.github.io/Train-fast-rcnn-model-on-imagenet-without-matlab/).